jaschac/nginx-resolution-tree/README.md

 generating its lower level, properly mapping those objects.

-#### Listen
-This module defines the `Listen` class, which represent a unique IP:port pair.
-This pair is usually referred to as the address.
-It defaults to 0.0.0.0:80 and it is only able to deal with IPv4 addresses.
-Each `Listen` object is associated a list of unique server names.

-`Listen` objects are the first to be checked when a signature is resolved into an Nginx Resolution Tree.

 #### Server Name
 This module defines the `ServerName` class, which represents the server name that Nginx will try to match once the listen directive has been satisfied.
 The server name is very likely to be a domain